SyncDir

 If you disregard the blank lines and the comments, you will see that there are very few actual script lines, but we have:

-- Ensured that no one logs on through Remote Desktop Services.
+- Ensured that no one unauthorized user logs on through Remote Desktop Services.

 - Determined where the user is.